Churchill magazine

 Car insurance glossary

-Car insurance can be confusing, so here's a glossary of car insurance-related terms which should help you understand any documents you receive.
+Car insurance can be confusing, so here's our list of car insurance-related terms to help you understand any documents you receive.

 Accessories

 Parts or products specifically designed to be fitted to your vehicle.
-Some accessories may be treated as modifications, so please tell your insurer about any alterations to your vehicle.
+Some accessories may be treated as modifications, which can affect your insurance, so always tell your insurer if you make any alterations to your car.

 Approved repairer

-A repairer approved and authorised by your insurer to repair your vehicle following a claim.
+A repairer approved and authorised by your insurer to repair your car following a claim.

 Approved windscreen supplier